erkkimadisson/erkkimadisson/README.md

 ### Support?
 Yes i do take donations... despite being a unknown and beginner developer, I do take donations.
 Why i take them?
-I take dontaions to support my learning, and skill development purpouses.
-So I could keep all my projects free for others to use, despite not having any public projects.
+I take dontaions to support my learning, and skill development.
+So I could keep all my projects free for others to use, despite not having a lot of public projects.

 [Donation come through Buy me a coffee](https://www.buymeacoffee.com/ErkkiDev "Yeyyy you are at least considering of support :D")